 Best Practices for Flying with an ESA

-It is recommended to contact a prospective airline at least 48 hours in advance in the event that the ESA is too large to fit in a traditional airline seat.
+Contact a prospective airline at least 48 hours in advance, especially in the event that the ESA is too large to fit in a traditional airline seat.
 In such cases, it may be necessary to situate the ESA owner in a seat that will allow room for the ESA without obstructing pathways and doors.

 Be prepared with appropriate documentation when approaching the ticket agent.
-If your information and ESA letter are valid, and your ESA letter is not more than one year old, the airline must allow you and your ESA to board without charging fees.
+If you have your additional forms signed and your ESA letter is valid and not more than one year old, the airline must allow you and your ESA to board without charging fees.

 Be mindful that pets that are excessively loud, vicious, a nuisance, or threatening to other passengers may legally be denied service.

 If your ESA is too large to sit on your lap, the airline attendant can request that the ESA sit on the floor.
 In most cases, small animals will be permitted to sit on the owner’s lap during the flight.

 Plan ahead if you are nearing the one-year expiration of your ESA letter before flying.
-If your letter expires, you may not be protected by the ACAA and ADA and may be denied the rights offered therein.
+If your letter expires, you may not be protected by the ACAA and may be denied the rights.

-If you have an ESA, be sensitive to the skepticism that may circulate about the real need for emotional support.
-Remember that you have legal rights but should also be respectful of others who may not understand your situation.
+If you have an ESA, remember that you have legal rights but should also be respectful of others who may not understand your situation.
 Anger or hostility toward others, no matter how provoked, may complicate the situation unnecessarily.